 If the name on a candidate's application fails to EXACTLY match the name appearing on IDs brought to the Administration Vendor test center, the candidate will NOT be permitted to test.
-As a result, the testing appointment and application fee will be forfeited and the candidate will be required to submit a new application and fee before taking the examination.
+As a result, the testing appointment and application fee will be forfeited, and the candidate will be required to submit a new application and fee before taking the examination.

-Changes and corrections to the application (name, birth date, etc.) must be completed at least two weeks prior to a scheduled testing appointment.
-Candidates are responsible for identifying any corrections or omissions and must notify the testing program at dentpin@ada.org.
+Changes and corrections to the application (name, birthdate, etc.) must be completed at least two weeks prior to a scheduled testing appointment.
+Candidates are responsible for identifying any corrections or omissions and must notify the testing program at DENTPIN@ADA.org.

-Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN®" page at ADA.org/DENTPIN will NOT automatically update existing test applications and score report requests.
+Updates made to contact information (address, email address, etc.) using the "Update Your DENTPIN" page at ADA.org/DENTPIN will NOT automatically update existing test applications and score report requests.

-During the application and testing process, candidates will be required to provide their name, DENTPIN[®] address, date of birth, and other requested information to allow proper identification by the testing program.
+During the application and testing process, candidates will be required to provide their name, DENTPIN, address, date of birth, and other requested information to allow proper identification by the testing program.
 This information must be accurate.
-If it is determined that a candidate deliberately falsified personal information in the DENTPIN[®] system, examination application, or at the test center, scores will be voided and all schools will be notified.
-Possible repercussions associated with deliberate falsification include a required two-year waiting period before taking the examination again, or a complete banning from the Examination Program and any other examination program implemented by DTS.
+The falsification of personal information is a serious matter.
+If it is determined that a candidate deliberately falsified personal information in the DENTPIN system, examination application, or at the test center, scores will be voided, and all schools will be notified.
+Possible repercussions associated with deliberate falsification include a required two-year waiting period before taking the examination again, or a complete ban from the Examination Program and any other examination program implemented by DTS.